-Routine care for patients in moderate or severe pain often involves the administration of intravenous morphine, which is the standard opioid used in most hospitals and has been shown to be as effective as other opioids.5 In UK emergency departments, analgesia for patients in severe pain is provided by nurse delivered intravenous morphine administered over several minutes to achieve pain relief.
-This technique is safe and effective in the short term but places considerable demands on nursing time, particularly when repeated doses are needed.6
+PCA was more effective than routine care in managing pain in patients presenting to the emergency department with non-traumatic abdominal pain hospitals and has been shown to be as effective as other opioids.
+In UK emergency departments, analgesia for patients in severe pain is provided by nurse delivered intravenous morphine administered over several minutes to achieve pain relief.
+This technique is safe and effective in the short term but places considerable demands on nursing time, particularly when repeated doses are needed.